START-Hack/SUNRISE_STARTHACK23/README.md

 Welcome to the StartHack of 2023.

 We'r Sunrise, specifically the Tribe "Wilmaa" within Sunrise.
 We've build yallo TV https://yallo.tv and Live Mysports https://live.mysports.ch.
 Our development ist mainly focused on OTT/TV.

 TV is not dead!
 There is still a lot of exlcusive TV Content people watch and enjoy.
-To name just some: Live sports, Batchelor etc. our Middleware and Clients are custom made by us.
-On top of that we have a lot of realtime Sports Data.
-This is an opportunity to do something with this capabilities.
+To name just some: Live sports, Batchelor etc.

+Our Middleware and Clients are custom made by us.
+On top of that we have a lot of realtime Sports Data.This is an opportunity to do something with this capabilities.

 How can we bring people together to enjoy and share TV moments?
 Groupwatch/Watchparties is just the beginning!
 WE CAN DO MORE!

 Have fun and may the force be with you :)